 One of my favorite things about living in Taiwan was dabbling with strange (and cheap) beauty treatments.
 After successful dalliances with reflexology foot massages and a surprisingly flattering mullet (?!)
 I decided to get my eyebrows threaded.
 And I came to this decision on a Tuesday night while walking through the night market.

-A salon had set up a tiny booth and after determining that threading would cost all of $6, I mimed to them that I only wanted my eyebrows threaded.
-They patted my arm knowingly and pointed me towards a pink cot.
 So I lay there in the street, at midnight, with crowds of people walking past, a beautician crouching over my face, preparing to remove hair from my face with a loop of thread.
 But as she leaned in closer, her eyes widened and she shouted for her friends to join her.
 They crowded around my pink cot and stared at my face.
-The lead threader pointed at my fine blond eyelashes and with authority announced "Mayo lah!" and her friends nodded sadly.

 What does "Mayo lah" mean?
 It means "Doesn't have."
 Awesome.